 Or maybe you’ve swung to the opposite end of the pendulum, becoming way too lax.
 You want to be the fun mom!
 And you don’t want plans or structure to stand in your way.
 You’ve realized, however, that this approach has backfired and absolutely nothing is getting done.

 Factors Influencing Your Homeschool Planning Problems!

-There are several things to consider when we look at homeschool planning problems.
+Some things to think about when looking at homeschool planning problems:

-- Personalities of your kids and yourself.
-(For a fantastic free personality test, visit 16personalities.com.
-Personality Page has a free test for kids ages 7-12.)
+What are the personalities present in your homeschool?
+For your kids and yourself!
+For a fantastic free personality test, visit 16personalities.com.
+Personality Page has a free test for kids ages 7-12.